The Navy wants you on Dec. 15th!

 FYI: The Awards show is open to the public and now you have the jump on ticket sales!

 Tickets can be purchased in advance for $65 (General Admission) or $195 (VIP)

 Women in Music, Gathering

-Worldwide Music Day 2018:
+Worldwide Music Day 2019 Planning:

 Colette is a visionary who sings because she must and because she does, all who hear her are filled with light and wonder. - Debra Andersen, Radio Programmer/Host "The Wimmin's Show" KZUM 89.3 FM-HD, Lincoln NE.